PoCInnovation/Workshops/software/22.Encore/README.md

 #### Bonus

 If you are a brave developer, you can continue with `Update` and `Delete`.
-You got the logic so it shouldn't be a big deal for you now :rocket:
+You got the logic so it shouldn't be a big deal for you now 🚀

 ## Step 3 - Hire employee